Recap: Mystery Science Theater 3000 S 08 E 11 Parts The Clonus Horror

 He was very thankful, however when he was alerted by MSTies that The Island

-was a ripoff of his film.
+was a ripoff of his film, which resulted in a very generous out-of-court settlement.

 - Actor Allusion: Mike and the 'bots had a lot of fun referring to Peter Graves's role as the host of Biography.